skyrunner360/The_Secret_Diary/README.md

 At that time `The_Secret_Diary` website will help you.

-You have to simply visit the site and follow this Steps.
+You have to simply visit the site and follow this Steps:
 <img src="Images/step.JPG"  wiinstadth="100" height="50">
 <br>
 after that your key will Successfully removed from the database.